json-api-dotnet/JsonApiDotNetCore/docs/usage/reading/filtering.md

 _since v5.0_

 Use the `isType` filter function to perform a type check on a derived type.
 You can pass a nested filter, where the derived fields are accessible.
-The first parameter can be used to perform the type check on a to-one relationship path.

 Only return men:
 ```http